openshift-labs/learn-katacoda/middleware/serverless/01-prepare.md

 webhook-55b96d44f6-sxj7p            1/1     Running   0          84s
 ```

-## Login as a Developer and create a Project
+## Login as a Developer and Create a Project
 Before beginning we should change to the non-priviledged user `developer` and create a new `project` for the tutorial.

 To change to the non-priviledged user in our envirnoment we can execute: `oc login -u developer -p developer`{{execute}}